michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 - once in the newly created child process.
   In the child,fork returns a value of 0.
-  Since the PID of the child is always nonzero, the return value provides an nambiguous way to tell whether the program is executing in the parent or the child.
+  Since the PID of the child is always nonzero, the return value provides an unambiguous way to tell whether the program is executing in the parent or the child.

 ```C